20 Exchange Place: Residential use

 Starting in November 2021, the building's elevators began to break down frequently, particularly eight elevators that served units above the 15th story.
-As a result, DTH Capital hired elevator mechanics to remain on site at all times and offered rent concessions and hotel rooms to 20 Exchange Place's residents.
-DTH had also hired several teams of experts, who suspected the issues were related to power surges from Consolidated Edison machinery, but Con Ed said its equipment was functioning properly.
+As a result, DTH Capital hired elevator mechanics to remain on-site at all times and offered rent concessions and hotel rooms to the residents of 20 Exchange Place.
+DTH had also hired several teams of experts, who suspected the issues were related to power surges from Consolidated Edison machinery; Consolidated Edison said its equipment was functioning properly.
 The New York Times reported that DTH had tried to acquire controller boards for the elevators, but the 2021–2022 global supply chain crisis had delayed the delivery of those boards.
 The elevator issues led some residents to report feeling trapped in the building, while others said they had to climb many flights of stairs to access their apartments.
-Local politicians met with 20 Exchange Place's residents in March 2022 to address the chronic elevator outages.
+Local politicians met with the residents of 20 Exchange Place in March 2022 to address the chronic elevator outages.
 Problems with the elevators persisted through mid-2022.

-Critical reception and landmark designations
+Conwell Coffee Hall opened in the former main lobby in February 2024, initially hosting an immersive show called Life and Trust.
+The coffee shop was operated by the immersive theater company Emursive, which staged both Life and Trust and the New York production of Sleep No More.
+In July 2024, the Dermot Company bought the building for $370 million, or about $480,000 for each apartment.
+Life and Trust suddenly closed in April 2025, leaving 100000 ft2 of vacant space across six stories; this prompted the Dermot Company to sue the play's producers.

+Impact

-At the time of the building's completion, the Times characterized 20 Exchange Place as "magnificent", and that other unnamed critics had called it "one of the handsomest buildings" in New York City.
-In a book published in 1932, W. Parker Chase wrote that "Everything in connection with this monumental building expresses beauty, completeness and grandeur."
+At the time of the building's completion, The New York Times characterized 20 Exchange Place as "magnificent", and other unnamed critics had called it "one of the handsomest buildings" in New York City.
+In a book published in 1932, W. Parker Chase wrote, "Everything in connection with this monumental building expresses beauty, completeness and grandeur."
 According to the Real Estate Record and Guide, 20 Exchange Place was "conservative modern in style and classic proportions".

-In 2014, Christopher Gray of the Times said that "from a distance it appears a straightforward limestone skyscraper.
+Architecture critic Robert A. M. Stern wrote in his 1987 book New York 1930 that the proximity of 20 Exchange Place to other skyscrapers, including 70 Pine Street, 1 Wall Street, 40 Wall Street, and the Downtown Athletic Club, had reduced older skyscrapers "to the status of foothills in a new mountain range".
+In 2014, Christopher Gray of The New York Times said that "from a distance it appears a straightforward limestone skyscraper.
 But up close, it is rich with silver nickel moderne-style metalwork, and the interiors are a perplexing mix of staid banker and Art Deco classicism."
-By contrast, architecture critic Robert A. M. Stern wrote in his 1987 book New York 1930 that 20 Exchange Place's proximity to other skyscrapers including 70 Pine Street, 1 Wall Street, 40 Wall Street, and the Downtown Athletic Club "had reduced the previous generation of skyscrapers to the status of foothills in a new mountain range".

 The building was designated by the Landmarks Preservation Commission as a city landmark in 1996.
 In 2007, the building was designated as a contributing property to the Wall Street Historic District, a National Register of Historic Places district.